DCVC Victim Services

 - The victim must sustain direct injury- (Physical or Psychological)

 - South Carolina law requires DCVC to consider contributory or illegal behavior when making eligibility determinations

 - The victim/claimant must cooperate with DCVC and Law Enforcement

-- The claim must be filed within 180 days (May be waived for good cause)
+- The claim must be filled within 180 days (may be waived for good cause)

 - The claim must be filed within 4 years of the incident.
 Upon good cause, the time for filing may be extended four years after a diagnosis of injury.

 - If the sexual assault was reported to law enforcement, we will need a copy of the law enforcement incident report.
 If the sexual assault was not reported [Anonymous Reporting] write “Anonymous” in section 4 on the application.